jopaik/network_demos/cisco_dnac/README.md

 Launch the Dnac-Compliance job-template to check if the current Device Software Versions are in compliance.

 ### Note, if compliance fails
 Please be aware that the version of the dnac switch devices may change over time.
-If needed you can edit the compliance_assert.yml if needed.
+If needed you can edit the compliance_assert.yml.

 Example output:
 ~~~